Firefall

-Firefall is an American country rock band that formed in Boulder, Colorado, in 1974.
+Firefall is an American soft rock band that formed in Boulder, Colorado, in 1974.
 It was founded by Rick Roberts, former member of the Flying Burrito Brothers, and Jock Bartley, who had been Tommy Bolin's replacement in Zephyr.
+Other members have included Mark Andes, Larry Burnett, David Muse, and Michael Clarke, the latter also formerly of the Flying Burrito Brothers and an original member of the Byrds.

-The band's biggest hit single, "You Are the Woman", peaked at No. 9 on the Billboard chart in 1976.
+The band's biggest hit single, "You Are the Woman", peaked at No. 9 on the Billboard Hot 100 in 1976.
 Other hits included "Just Remember I Love You" (#11 in 1977), "Strange Way" (#11 in 1978), "Cinderella" (#34 in 1977), "Headed for a Fall" (#35 in 1980), and "Staying with It" (#37 in 1981).

 History

 In 1973 Rick Roberts and Jock Bartley met when Bartley was on tour with Gram Parsons as a member of his backing band, the Fallen Angels.
 Both the Fallen Angels and Roberts were performing in New York City at the same venue on consecutive nights.
 After the two were reunited in Boulder, Colorado, Roberts was impressed by Bartley's guitar work, and the duo soon began practicing together.
-Encouraged to form a band, they contacted bassist Mark Andes (a former member of the California bands Spirit and Jo Jo Gunne) who had temporarily retired to the mountains outside Boulder, and guitarist Larry Burnett (whom Roberts had met in his travels earlier that year).
+Encouraged to form a band, they contacted bassist Mark Andes (a former member of the California bands Spirit and Jo Jo Gunne) who had temporarily retired to the mountains outside Boulder, and singer/ guitarist/ composer Larry Burnett (whom Roberts had met in his travels earlier that year).
 After Andes and Burnett joined in 1974, the band was called Firefall.

 Roberts got the name from the Yosemite Firefall at Yosemite National Park in California.
 The owners of a hotel threw burning logs off a mountain in a cascade as an annual event to entertain the guests.

 Guitarist/keyboardist Mark Hallman was another musician considered for Firefall, but Hallman rejected the offer and remained with his band Navarro.
 The drummer was Michael Clarke, who had been a member of The Byrds and The Flying Burrito Brothers.